ysard/libre-printer/README.md

 It is common to see programs in C/C++ etc. developed not by expertise or by performance research, but rather by a desire to obfuscate code at "lower cost".
 RetroPrinter is no exception to this.
-Thus the "community" formed around these projects receives few benefits: slow development of patches, lack of know-how for some tasks, paying products, no right to modify or redistribute the program, etc.
+Thus, the "community" formed around these projects receives few benefits: slow development of patches, lack of know-how for some tasks, paying products, no right to modify or redistribute the program, etc.
 This behaviour is toxic because the community can neither audit nor improve the products.
 The most paradoxical thing is that when the proprietary code leaks (and it always does) it becomes a competitor to the original (Cf. [Streisand effect](https://fr.wikipedia.org/wiki/Effet_Streisand));
 which is precisely what the authors wanted to avoid in the first place.

-Finally, quite frankly, let's be pragmatic, the technologies of the 80's don't need the proprietary and paying overlay of the 2022's...
-Let's hear it.
+Finally, quite frankly, let's be pragmatic, the technologies of the 80's don't need proprietary overpriced, overloaded and flawed stuff of the 2022's...
+Let's spread the word.

 ## Contributing